wp-plugins/nextend-google-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.31 =
+* Callback url changed! if you used older version please repeat installation step #8
+* Official SSL support added - Thanks for Chin for the help

 = 1.4.27 =
 * Important security fix